LautaroIbanez/TITO/scripts/README.md

 The `/api/bonds` endpoint automatically runs the scraper if the data is older than 24 hours, ensuring fresh data is always available.

 ### Development Notes
-- Currently uses mock data for development/testing
-- In production, update the extraction methods to match the actual bonistas.com HTML structure
+- If bonistas.com changes its structure, update the extraction logic in `scrape_bonistas.py`.
-- Add proper error handling and rate limiting for production use
+- Add proper error handling and rate limiting for production use.